hala201/AQL/CHECKINS.md

   - After finalizing the AST and visitor patterns, we will be able to write more unit and integration tests.
   - We will add tests for incorrect programs that are not supposed to work.
   - We will add end-to-end tests and start creating the mock api to simulate integration test points.

+# Check-in 4 Report

+We will use antlr for lexing and parsing.
+Then, we will design our own custom nodes, visitor, and evaluator.
+Some factories and interfaces are also used to refactor codes.

+## New/Changes to designs:

+- Allowing users to set a JSON Object to a variable to imitate a List data structure as inspired by the user study. eg. `SET {‘1’: “ben”, ‘2’: 10} AS List`

+## Status of implementation.

+### Component-wise progress

+- GET/DEL/WITH: Finished the component and is working with `WITH`. `WITH` is more thoroughly handled in terms of error/bad cases.
+However, I still need to handle the error/bad cases such as below:
+  - wrong format (non JSON)
+  - trying to access non existent variable
+  - static checks for syntax of different requests
+  - API doesn't exist (404) Response errors
+  - 500 Response errors
+  - 400 Response errors
+- PUT/POST: Finished API functionality and integrated with the design structure of GET/DELETE.
+Created the corresponding testsets including functionality test and integration test.
+- Loop: Modified the grammar and finished implementation, currently debugging the following:
+  - Local scope
+  - failing get request handling
+  - parsing a non iterable error
+  - using an undeclared iterable
+- ON/ELSE: Added ON/ELSE & Condition functionality, more refinement needed.
+Created visitor tests (currently not passing need changes to statement).
+Slight change in Parser rules.
+- SET/LOG: Modified the grammar to prevent the potential infinite recursion for LOG keyword, finished log's implementation, currently working on implementing the logic of chained set with request.
+I still need to work on the following:
+  - debugging the logic of chained set with request
+  - variable assignment for json object or json string
+  - response error handling for set

+### Tests

+- GET/DEL/WITH: Functionality unit tests are passing.
+No failing testcases so far.
+More tests for error cases will be added.
+- PUT/POST: Functionality unit and simple integration (end-to-end) tests are passing.
+No failing testcases so far
+- Loop: Some unit tests are passing, parsing tests are failing.
+- ON/ELSE: Created visitor tests (currently not passing need changes to statement).
+- SET/LOG: Created unit tests, unit tests for SET are not passing.

+We still need to write/add more:

+- Integration test
+- Complex Mock API test

+## Final user study plan

+We will give a more comprehensive instructions and a bit more complicated task that would involve using various commands together, similar to a coding interview question.
+In other words, there will be step-by-step instructions, what to expect of input/output at each stage, and mock web APIs that would actually return the things the users will need.
+We are also thinking of having the user interact with syntax tests and modify their code as per the tests passing.
+We will continue to find out target users (backend developers).

+## Timeline

+The general plan is to have implementation ready by Friday, Feb 9th.
+We also plan to have debugging/refining phase from Feb 9th - 16th.
+Ideally, we want to have something that fully works by Feb 16th.
+We plan to have the second User Study + More testing Feb 16th - 19th.

+Plans for integration/end-to-end testing (Feb 9th-16th)
+Integration tests will be gradually added from this week (Feb 9th-16th)